-Aniridia is a congenial condition that caused the eye to be undeveloped.
+Aniridia is a congenial condition that causes the eye to be undeveloped.
 A gene responsible for eye development does not function correctly and interferes with the development of the iris in the early months of fetal life.
 The baby is born with eye problems that vary among individuals affected with this condition.
-Typically they will have very little iris (iris hypoplasia), and the tissue that is there will form a collar around the pupil of the eye, thus not constricting in bright light.
+Typically they will have very little iris (iris hypoplasia), and the tissue that is there will form a collar around the pupil of the eye, which prevents the eye from constricting in bright light.
 There are many variations of aniridia that range from mild to severe.
 Vision may be limited or greatly reduced, depending on what other conditions affect the eyes.

-Parents will often detect this condition when the baby is very sensitive to light and the pupil of the eye seems very large.
+Parents will often detect this condition when the baby shows sensitity to light and the pupil of the eye seems very large.

 This is a very rare disorder, occurring in 1 of 60,000-90,000 live births.
 Aniridia is inherited as a dominant gene, and therefore each child born to a parent with the condition will have a 50% chance of having the gene.
-The gene expression may vary, however, so that each family member may have a somewhat different type of disorder.
-It is bilateral, meaning that both eyes will be affected.
-In 85% of cases there will be a family history, but 15% of the time there will be a sporadic genetic change that causes the condition.
+Our program has been tracking aniridia among live births in select counties since 2005 and gradually are expanding statewide.

 - Using data from births to Hennepin and Ramsey county residents between 2007-2011, we found that fewer than 1 baby was born with aniridia per 10,000 births.

 - Using this data, we estimate about about 1 baby is born with aniridia every year in Minnesota.

 Parental education and support are essential, and local, regional and national organizations may be very helpful.